 The MFHA has periodically urged hunts to reach out to nearby Pony Clubs, and many of these efforts have been successful.
 The Live Oak Challenge sponsored by MFHs Marty and Daphne Wood has introduced numerous young riders to foxhunting by offering financial incentives to the winning Pony Clubs.
 The Guide to Establishing a Foxhunting Camp written by Joyce Fendley, MFH provides a cookbook approach to running a summer day camp for any hunt wishing to reach out to children.
 (The booklet is available from the MFHA.)

 Hunts can do these things, but there is something we as ordinary members of the field can do.
-We can adopt-a-kid.To read more, a subscription is needed: Click here to subscribe
+We can adopt-a-kid.To read more, a subscription is required.
+Log in or click here to subscribe.